 {% endfor %}

-This is,archivesin the listitemWill be passed as a parameter toarticle_cardThe macro function, then rendered in the format we预设.
+Thus,archivesover each element in the listitemwill be passed as parameters toarticle_cardmacro function, then rendered in the format we preset.

-To maintain the cleanliness of the template file and the maintainability of macro functions, we usually define macro functions in separate auxiliary files instead of writing them directly in the main template.
-For example, we can create a file named_macros.htmlThe file (usually placed in/template/your_template_name/partial/directory, or in a code snippet directory under the root template directory).
+To maintain the neatness of the template file and the maintainability of macro functions, we usually define the macro functions in independent auxiliary files rather than write them directly in the main template.
+For example, we can create a file named_macros.htmlThe file (usually placed in/template/your_template_name/partial/directory, or in a certain code snippet directory under the root template directory).

 {# _macros.html 文件内容 #}